 When love takes you in, everything changes …

-My sweet husband wrote those words after our daughter Shaoey became a part of the Chapman family, some 19 years ago.
+My husband wrote those words after our daughter Shaoey became a part of the Chapman family 20 years ago.
 The words have come to mean exponentially more today than ever, particularly as I reflect on the early days of Show Hope’s Adoption Aid program.

-As many of you know, on a mission trip to Haiti in March of 1997, my then 11-year-old daughter, Emily, met hundreds of children who didn’t know the love of a permanent family.
-Our hearts were deeply broken and shattered by this reality.
-Upon returning home from Haiti, we were resolute to help however we could.
+As many of you know, on a mission trip to Haiti in March 1997, my then 11-year-old daughter, Emily, met many children who didn’t know the love of a permanent family.
+Our hearts were deeply broken by this reality, so upon returning home from Haiti, we were resolute to help however we could.
 For Emily, her newfound passion turned into a relentless pursuit to convince Steven and me that perhaps God might be opening a place in our hearts and home to welcome a child into our family through adoption.
 Letters were written to Steven and me, Christmas lists were made that included a sibling, and meetings with our pastor about how to deal with disobedient parents took place.
 Emily had a new spark in her heart, and she wanted Mom and Dad to be on board.
-Steven and I?
-We committed to pray—and pray we did.
+Steven and me?
+We committed to pray.

 Soon thereafter, God began to move in all our hearts, so we began taking steps of faith toward adoption.
-All along the way, we told our children that we were on the adoption journey, and at any time, a detour may move us in a different direction.
-We wanted our children to see active faith and the moving forward with that faith.
-With the questions and doubts that can sometimes accompany the adoption journey, we felt it important that our children saw us working out that faith.
-We used the detour analogy so that they indeed saw us moving but also were proceeding with caution.
-In all honesty, I was fearful.
-But I knew that God had asked me to move forward and walk out what we were being called to do.
+All along the way, we told our children that we were on an adoption journey, and at any time, a detour may move us in a different direction.
+We wanted our children to SEE faith in action.
+We used the detour analogy so that they, indeed, saw us moving but also proceeding carefully.
+In all honesty, I was fearful, but I knew that God had asked me to move forward with what we were being called to do.

-Then, in March of 2000, the entire Chapman clan stood in the hallway of a Chinese hotel, holding our breath and waiting.
-After many months of wondering, praying, crying, and asking God if this was the direction our family should take, we were—with arms open wide—embracing our little bundle of hope, Shaohannah Hope!
+Then, in March 2000, the entire Chapman family stood in the hallway of a Chinese hotel, holding our breaths and waiting.
+After months of wondering, praying, crying, and asking God if this was the direction our family should take, we were—with arms open wide—embracing our little bundle of hope, Shaohannah Hope!

 In an instant, everything changed.
-And all I could do was enjoy being present in this moment—to hear, to see, to sense the Father gently whispering, “Do you get it now?”
+And all I could do was enjoy being present in the moment—to hear, to SEE, to sense the Father gently whispering, “Do you get it now?”
 Shaoey, by just being herself, was entrusted to us as our beloved daughter.
-God was gracious to give me an incredibly beautiful gift as I began to understand anew the great depths of God’s love for His children.
+God was gracious to give me an incredibly beautiful gift as I began to understand with fresh eyes the great depths of God’s love for His children.
 God, our Father, as the relentless pursuer of love sought after me, adopted me, and made me His—forever, for better, for worse.

 As you can imagine, those moments were entirely profound.
-Our family had expanded as well as our hearts, and I wanted to tell everyone I knew—and didn’t know—what they were missing out on!
+Our family had expanded as well as our hearts, and I wanted to tell everyone I knew—and didn’t know—what they were missing!
 We knew many people who would be compelled to begin the adoption journey, but finances would be a major obstacle to overcome.
-On the plane ride home from Shaoey’s adoption trip to China, God imprinted on my heart that through Steven’s platform and my loud mouth, He could move the hearts of His people to become involved in adoption as one way to care for those who had been orphaned.
+On the plane ride home with Shaoey, God imprinted on my heart that through Steven’s platform and my loud mouth, He could move the hearts of His people to become involved in adoption as one way to care for those who had been orphaned.

-Once back in Nashville, what I had sensed on the plane became a reality.
-We began to meet people who desired to adopt, but the financial barrier was really overwhelming.
-Steven often tells the story that a line of families began to form, and I began to write checks.
+Back in Nashville, what I had sensed on the plane began to take shape.
+We met people who desired to adopt, but the financial barrier was overwhelming.
+Steven often tells the story that a line of families began to form, and I began to write checks (sometimes, faster than he could write songs!).
 We saw the need, and we knew we had to help.
-Steven and I began to search for an organization that resourced Christian families to help offset the costs associated with adoption with which we could possibly partner, but we could not find one.
-So, in 2003, we founded Shaohannah’s Hope with the mission: to care for orphans by engaging the Church and reducing the barriers to adoption.
+Steven and I began to search for an organization that resourced Christian families to help offset the adoption costs with which we could possibly partner—but we could not find one.
+So, in 2003, we founded Shaohannah’s Hope with the mission: to care for orphans by engaging the Church and reducing barriers to adoption.

-Today, our Adoption Aid program continues to thrive.
-We have helped more than 6,700 children from more than 60 countries, including the U.S., come home to the love of a family, and in total, we’ve given more than $24 million in Adoption Aid grants!
-(That is a God thing, ya’ll!)
-Through amazing friends, donors, and hardworking staff, Adoption Aid continues to be one of Show Hope’s cornerstones, and we will continue to advocate for and help families who step into the journey of adoption.
+Today, our Adoption Aid program continues to be the cornerstone of Show Hope’s work.
+We have helped more than 6,800 children from more than 65 countries, including the U.S., come home to the love of a family, and in total, we’ve awarded more than $30 million in Adoption Aid grants!
+(That’s a God thing, y’all!)
+Through amazing friends, donors, and hardworking staff, Adoption Aid continues to thrive, and we will continue to advocate for and help families who step into the journey of adoption.

-It’s been an amazing thing to watch Show Hope blossom over the years.
-Steven and I, as the founders, remain deeply committed to seeing Adoption Aid continue to grow.
-We believe that there are many who will continue to step into the adoption journey, and we count it a privilege to continue to advocate for children and families through the work of Show Hope’s Adoption Aid program.
+It has been amazing to SEE Show Hope blossom over the years.
+Steven and I, as the Founders, remain deeply committed to Adoption Aid continuing to grow.
+We believe that there are many who have yet to step into the adoption journey, and we count it a privilege to advocate for those children and families through the work of Show Hope’s Adoption Aid program.
 Will you prayerfully consider joining us today?

 Mary Beth Chapman